If you want to ensure you’re getting the best car insurance rates, you need to know what determines your premium.

 Who is the cheapest car insurance company?

-USAA is currently the cheapest car insurance company.
+USAA currently has the cheapest car insurance rates.
 However, USAA is only available to military personnel, their families, and veterans.

 The cheapest non-military-exclusive car insurance company is State Farm, which is a bit more expensive than USAA.

 How often should you shop for car insurance?

 Motorists who want to get the best deal on their car insurance should shop around for a new plan every time they renew their policy, which is typically every 6-12 months.
 This will protect drivers against rising car insurance rates and also help them make use of an improving financial situation.

 Use our tool below or call (855) 518-0148 to start comparing car insurance quotes: